Setting up a Self Hosted VPN using Wireguard and Netmaker

 • For production environments, we suggest beefing it up to 2 GB RAM, 2 CPUs, and 10 GB storage

-Preparing Your Fortress:
+Preparing Your Firewall:

-• UDP 51821: The lifeblood of WireGuard traffic
+• UDP 51821: For WireGuard traffic

-• TCP 51821: Our secret handshake for endpoint detection
+• TCP 51821: For endpoint detection

-• TCP & UDP 53: If you're opting for CoreDNS (optional)
+• TCP & UDP 53: For CoreDNS (optional)

 Ready for the easiest part?
 Fire up your terminal and let this one-liner do the heavy lifting: